Holyrood Architectural Salvage was born in the mid-nineties and focused originally on roll top baths.

 Fireplaces are a different matter as the reproductions look nothing like the originals – no character, patina or originality.
-Most copied inserts have been gleaned from cities far a field and thus have no resemblance of those traditional to our area.
+Most copied inserts have been gleaned from cities far a field and thus have no resemblance of those traditional to Edinburgh.
 We have a huge range of Georgian, Victorian and Edwardian cast iron inserts and wood mantels in slate, marble and occasionally stone.
 See the shop for further details!
-We also install fires and have our own HETAS approved installers who can fit anything you buy from us including stoves.
+We also offer a fireplace installation service and can take care of the whole fitting process.

 Dave is no longer part of the team but continued with “All About Baths” and works with his wife restoring baths throughout central Scotland.
 Dave’s claim to fame is re-enameling baths for the queen and has the royal seal of approval to prove it.